GiovanniCavallari/stylelint-required-prefix/README.md

 ## Motivation

-This plugin will be useful if we want CSS classes to have a mandatory prefix.
+This plugin will be useful if we want CSS classes to have a required prefix.

 For example, if you want to avoid conflicts with classes that already exist in a theme you are using.